Nathnath95/Scripter/README.md

 ---

 ## TARGET END USERS🎯
-This mobile application can benefit any users, especially students.
+- This mobile application can benefit any users, especially students.
 With Scripter, students can take notes with ease, expand information, and generate a reviewer of sorts.
+- Individuals with hearing impairment can also benefit from Scripter where they can use the transcription feature of the application when conversing with others.

 ---